And why Jeremy Clarkson stopped us being Pirates!

 Ian and I found each other again in 2002, but that’s another story and I feel like I have gone massively off track.

 Hugely insecure, and definitely not at all confident in his abilities as an artist, Ian would subconsciously restrict himself , I believe through a fear of exposing himself to an audience where he would possibly be ridiculed, one negative comment would’ve sent him running for the hills.
 It frustrated the hell out of me, all those years, all that hard work and he didn’t have a penny to his name either.

 The next few years were difficult.
 Ian helped me run a small business restoring garden statues/ornaments from house clearances, something I had built up since moving back to the UK.

-At home in our new flat though I was sorting through boxes and bits and pieces that Ian had brought up from Cornwall and I came across some of his paintings in an old suitcase, mostly of cars in beautiful locations.
+At home in our new flat though I was sorting through boxes and bits and pieces that Ian had brought up from Cornwall and I came across some of his old drawings and paintings in an old suitcase, mostly of cars in beautiful locations.
 At that point it hit me, I remembered this is what he doodled endlessly in our school books, Hot Rods, Muscle Cars, Chopper Bikes.
 But Motoring Art wasn’t accepted as art in schools so he’d been restricted.